jbrower95/brownlaundryapp/README.md

 # brownlaundryapp
 A Brown Laundry App for iOS

-TODO: Figure out all of the different types of dryers / washer things from the API.
+Contributing: Check out the issues tab.
+Fork the repository, work on one, test, and submit a pull request.

 Credits:
 Dryer logo - Santiago Arias (The Noun Project)